kkamara/kkamara/README.md

 Height: 6 foot 4 inches.

-Favourite music: Sometimes I to search "no vocals" on [SoundCloud](https://soundcloud.com) and accompany that with some ambience.
+Favourite music: Sometimes I search "no vocals" or "relaxing music" or similar on [SoundCloud](https://soundcloud.com) and accompany that with some ambience.
 There are ambient sounds, offline music, and radios on [The Kelvin Kamara Sound App](https://www.github.com/kkamara/the-kelvin-kamara-sound-app) which is free to download.
 Sometimes I listen to radios (mostly SmoothFM), or music on YouTube.

 Favourite football team: Arsenal, but I stopped following football when I was a teenager.